InfiniteWhispers/promptlibrary/library/mypersona/stepseven.md

 ---

 ## ⏸️ End Behavior
 After analysis is complete, stop entirely.
 Wait for my instruction to proceed to the next phase: "PARTNER ALIGNMENT".
-Prompt me to paste in the Prompt STEP SEVENA.
+Prompt me to paste in the Prompt STEP EIGHTA.